What is it?

 What causes it?

-•The thickened, cystic lining secretes fluids that create an ideal environment for bacteria to grow
+• The thickened, cystic lining secretes fluids that creates an ideal environment for bacteria to grow.

 What tests are needed?

 • Because a Pyometra infection often affects other organs as well, routine laboratory tests are recommended to look for signs of infection elsewhere.

 • Typically the white blood cell count spikes.